 The Pension Plan is funded by monthly contributions from both DTO and plan members.
 Contribution requirements of the plan members and DTO are established in Article VII of the Pension Plan document.
 Plan members are required to contribute 4.50% of their covered payroll.
-DTO is required to contribute at an actuarially determined rate, which was 10.54% and 10.70% in fiscal years 2015 and 2014, respectively.
-The Employer's contributions totaled \$3,201,780 and \$2,895,419, for fiscal years 2015 and 2014, respectively.
+DTO is required to contribute at an actuarially determined rate of payroll, which was 8.60% and 10.54% in fiscal years 2016 and 2015, respectively.
+Contributions to the plan exceeded the required rates for 2016 and 2015.
+The Employer's contributions totaled \$3,000,551 and \$3,054,164, for fiscal years 2016 and 2015, respectively.
 The Employer's actuarially determined contributions ("ADC") and member contributions are expected to finance the cost of benefits earned by members, the cost of administration, as well as an amortized portion of any unfunded liability.